apache/opendal/bindings/haskell/CONTRIBUTING.md

 cabal haddock
 ```

+If your `cabal` version is greater than `3.8`, you can use `cabal haddock --open` to open the documentation in your browser.
+Otherwise, you can visit the documentation from `dist-newstyle/build/$ARCH/ghc-$VERSION/opendal-hs-$VERSION/doc/html/opendal-hs/index.html`.

 ## Misc

 If you don't want to specify `LIBRARY_PATH` and `LD_LIBRARY_PATH` every time, you can use [`direnv`](https://direnv.net/) to set the environment variable automatically.
 Add the following to your `.envrc`: